Days out in London

 How much?
 From £25 (book online to save money)

-Stop off to see the Queen at Buckingham Palace
+Stop off to see the King at Buckingham Palace

-Take a 30 minute bus and Tube ride to show the kids where the Queen lives.
-Buckingham Palace serves as both the office and London home of the Queen Elizabeth II.
+Take a 30 minute bus and Tube ride to show the kids where the King lives.
+Buckingham Palace serves as both the office and London home of King Charles III.
 Stroll up the Mall on a summer’s day before taking a tour of the 19 state rooms that “form the nucleus of the working palace”.
 Be prepared for some serious opulence - and endless questions from the kids to which you may not know the answer.

 Where is it?
 London, SW1A 1AA